paigematheson14/genome-assembly-calliphora/README.md

 # 11. Check quality (i.e., N50, etc.) using QUAST

+Blurb from Meeran's github: "QUAST (Quality Assessment Tool for Genome Assemblies) is a software tool used for evaluating the quality of genome assemblies.
+It provides various metrics such as N50, number of contigs, genome size, and misassemblies that is used to assess and compare the accuracy and completeness of assembled genomes.
+QUAST also generates informative visualizations to facilitate the interpretation of assembly results."

 Don't need to run this using a slurm script as it only takes like 10 ish mins

 ```